Angono: Parehadora

 The traditional parehadoras are group of young girls holding paddles and wearing bakya or wooden slippers and dressed in a colorful outfit which joins the procession in the feast day of Pope Clement I. They usually march at the beat of the band playing alongside them.
 Now with a dying lake, the tradition of the Parehadora is now just a reminder that Angono was once a fishing village and thrives at the harvest of Laguna Lake.

 Salubong

 Black Saturday is highlighted by 3-hour presentation of “Vigilia na Muling Pagkabuhay” at the patio of the church.
 On Easter Sunday, a celebration is held as the reunion of the Risen Christ with Virgin Mary is reenacted.
 It is facilitated by a young girl inside an inverted giant paper flower suspended from a bamboo trellis who removes the mourning veil from Mary's head.
 The petals of the suspended flower are mechanically opened by giant birds attached to strings to reveal the girl inside.
 It is then followed by a religious dancing of young ladies called “Kapitana” and “Tenyenta”, to the tune of “Bati”.

 Government

+Local government

+The municipality is governed by a municipal mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.